The Best Sources of Small Business Grants & Loans in Ontario

 GREENBOX TIP: Government small business loans typically offer the largest loan amounts, longest terms, and lowest rates, but they are also often among the hardest to acquire, with the strictest eligibility requirements and longest approval timelines.
 Collateral is also often required.
 Most small businesses are rejected, especially if they have been operating for less than 2 years, have a lower credit score, or are in a higher risk industry.
 If you’re having trouble getting funding through government small business loans, alternative funders like Greenbox Capital® offer a streamlined online application with flexible approval requirements.
 Learn more about alternative funding.

-FedNor and FedDev—two federal government regional development agencies in Ontario—also offer small business funding, including loans targeted to manufacturing businesses, no-interest loans for projects aimed at transforming and developing the local economy, and loans for development in green and clean tech.
+FedNor and FedDev — two federal government regional development agencies in Ontario — also offer small business funding, including loans targeted to manufacturing businesses, no-interest loans for projects aimed at transforming and developing the local economy, and loans for development in green and clean tech.
 FedDev operates in southwestern Ontario, and FedNor operates in Northern Ontario.

-Provincial small business grants in Ontario
+Provincial Small Business Grants in Ontario

 The provincial government offers a number of small business grants in Ontario.
 Some grant programs are specific to geographic areas, such as southwestern Ontario or northern Ontario, while many others are designed for specific sectors or business activities.
 Here are some examples: